LiamBolt/software-metrics-g8/software_metrics_files/WEEKLY_METRICS.md

 ### Week 6: 16th March 2025
 **Key Contributions:**
-- A .py script to evaluate Informatoin Flow measures
+- A .py script to evaluate Information Flow measures
 -
 **Applied Metrics:**
 - Information Flow Measures

 **Challenges & Solutions:**
 - chall: Coming up with a way to automate evaluation of Fan-in and Fan-out of Modules.

   soln: Using help from chatgpt to come up with a script that would collect fan-in and fan-out data
 -